-- Near Alibaug: the Radisson Blu Resort comes fully equipped with a health spa, perfect for pampering.
-Rooms cost upwards of 5,000 rupees for a double.
+- Near Alibaug: the Radisson Blu Resort comes fully-equipped with a health spa, perfect for pampering.
+Rooms cost upwards of 6,500 rupees per night for a double.

-- Near Varsoli: If you're looking for a reasonably priced place right on the beach, you can't go past Sanman Beach Resort.
-The Goan food there is superb.
-Rates are around 4,000 rupees a night for a hut.
+- Near Varsoli: If you're looking for a reasonably-priced place right on the beach, you can't go past Sanman Beach Resort.
+It's an offshoot of Sanman restaurant, so you know the food will be tasty!

-- Near Kihim: Outpost @Alibaug is a boutique resort, slightly inland, that was previously called the Windmill Resort.
+- Near Kihim: Outpost @Alibaug is a boutique family-friendly resort, slightly inland amid nature, that was previously called the Windmill Resort.
 U Tropicana Alibaug is another popular resort a few kilometers from Kihim beach.
 The beautiful Mango Beach House at Kihim is a short walk from the beach and has a swimming pool.
-Rates start from 9,500 rupees per night.
+Rates start from about 5,000 rupees per night.
 Casa de Kihim has a handful of attractive wooden huts in garden setting a couple of minutes walk from the beach.
 If you're after a budget cottage close to the beach, Sanidhya is popular.
-Aarhaah Holiday Home is also a decent budget place near the beach.
-Those who appreciate nature and delicious food will delight in the rustic homestay Mauli Village.
-It's inland from Kihim Beach.
+Alternatively, there's nature and delicious food at the rustic homestay Mauli Village, inland from Kihim Beach.
 Mama's House is a modern Greek island themed homestay with a swimming pool on the Alibaug-Revas Road.

-- Near Awas: Jokalekar Cottage is popular for families.
+- Near Awas: Jogalekar Cottage is a hit with families.
 There's also Ghanvatkar Bungalow at Zirad, which is inland from Awas beach.
-It's an excellent place for a budget stay and has a swimming pool.
-Mango Beach House & Spa at Awas has four luxurious cottages (eight rooms) with pool on a coconut plantation near Zirad, priced at 8,500 rupees per night with all meals included.
+It's good for a budget stay and has a swimming pool.
+Mango Farm House at Awas has four luxurious cottages (eight rooms) with pool on a coconut plantation near Zirad, priced from 4,500 rupees per night.

 - Near Nagaon: Sidz has comfortable cottages inland from Nagaon Beach, ideal for groups or families.
 Iora Cottages has colorful budget accommodations made out of up-cycled shipping containers about 10 minutes walk from the beach.
 Dolphin House Beach Resort is a decent budget place just around the corner from the beach.
 Nagaon Eco Center has tents and huts under the trees right on the beach.
-There are numerous other budget homestays and cottages set back from the beach as well.
+There are numerous other budget home stays and cottages set back from the beach as well.

-- Other Locations: If you're after a boutique private villa close to Mandawa Jetty, Ccaza Ccomodore is the place!
-Gandhar Eco Lodge offers a peaceful experiential village experience in Thal.
+- Other Locations: If you're after a boutique private villa close to Mandwa Jetty, Ccaza Ccomodore is the place!